This site may earn money from products or services mentioned in this post.

 Some people consider taking a supplement to be more “natural” than taking a pharmaceutical.

 But isn’t food even more “natural” than a vitamin or herb packed into a pill casing?
-Yep!
+(Answer: Yep!)

-There are a few reasons it’s best to get most of the micronutrients you need through foods first:
+There are a few reasons it’s best to get most of the nutrients you need through foods first:

 Have you noticed how many types calcium supplements there are?
 Maybe not, because they all say “calcium,” but the calcium can be delivered in different forms that act differently in the body.